smrfs/GHSpeaker/README.md

 # How to Use (使い方)

-1. Create your service account in Google Devloper Console to call Google Spread Sheet API, and save the credential json file in your Linux PC.
+1. Create your service account in Google Developer Console to call Google Spread Sheet API, and save the credential json file in your Linux PC.
 Detail info is here: https://www.npmjs.com/package/google-spreadsheet#service-account-recommended-method
 2. Create new Google Spread Sheet, and setup column names in first row.
 After second row, you can configure when, what message you want Google Home to speak.<br>
 *IMPORTANT: If you dismiss the column names like any typo, this program may not work.
 Please set the names carefully.<br>
 *SAMPLE: https://github.com/smrfs/GHSpeaker/blob/master/sample.csv